swinner95/MachineLearning/Readme.md

   ![](webxtsweep.gif)

-### PRS

 ### Using the Jupyter notebook to submit runs to AML
-Start exploring deeprank/pagerec.ipynb Jupyter Notebook to submit AML pipelines.
+Start exploring this [Notebook](https://msasg.visualstudio.com/Bing_and_IPG/_git/deeprank?path=%2Fdeeprank%2Fpagerec.ipynb&version=GBaagarg%2Franklm&_a=preview&anchor=getting-started) to submit AML pipelines.

-### Using Aether to submit runs to AML/ITP
+## Using Aether to submit runs to AML/ITP
 #### Training
 In Aether, by replacing your ITP training subgraph with only one Deeprank AML ITP training module, you can continue to submit to ITP cluster and/or AML compute and get all the added benefits of AML.